JoshuaHoffmann/fraclearn/README.md

+# Fraction-Trainer Website
+A simple html website to teach 5th graders how to calculate with fractions in a little trainer like quiz.

-# learn fracture arithmetik
+# TODO:
-A simple html / javascript programm to learn fracture arithmetik for 5 graders.

-Things to do:
+- Add taskgeneration
-- Add simple task generator
+- Add input
-- simple representation of fractures
+- Bugfixes
+- Clean code